 Particle Bowling Ball:

-Bowling balls are often made of a ceramic material called reactive resin which makes them bounce off of the pins on the lane.
-They can be quite expensive, which is why it’s best to go to a professional pro shop to get them polished up for pin action to become more predictable!
+Bowling balls are often making a ceramic material called reactive resin which makes them bounce off of the pins on the lane.
+They are expensive.

 You can also polish bowling balls at home using sandpaper.
 But we suggest going to a pro shop for this as it gives a much better finish and your ball will bowl more smoothly than before.